 Your base and area you drive in.
 This will be the address of your office, or the plating authority where you drive.
-As with any motor insurance policy drivers in major cities such as London, Manchester, Leeds, Bristol or Glasgow tend to pay higher premiums due to the increased number of traffic accidents which occur there.
-Additionally due to the increased risk of taxi drivers facing say drunken behaviour, which increases the risks of damage to your cab.
+As with any motor insurance policy, drivers in major cities such as London, Manchester, Leeds, Bristol or Glasgow tend to pay higher premiums due to the increased number of traffic accidents which occur there.
+Additionally premiums may rise due to the increased risk of taxi drivers facing say drunken behaviour, which increases the risk of damage to your cab.

 If the taxi is being insured for just you to drive it ignore this paragraph, but if you are looking to add additional drivers do consider the following.
 Adding drivers under the age of 25 can increase your premium, as it probably will if your other drivers have a poorer driving record or a history of claims.
 If your extra drivers do fall into this category if might be worth seeing if you can avoid them being added.
-If however your additional divers have a better record than your own you might find their addition will benefit you.
-Do however be totally open when applying for insurance - as if you pretend a driver with a better record or who is older is the main driver when that is not actually the case (a process called 'fronting') the insurer may decide that your claim is invalid leaving you very out of pocket.
+If, however, your additional drivers have a better record than your own, you might find their addition will benefit you.
+Do, however, be totally open when applying for insurance - as, if you pretend a driver with a better record or who is older is the main driver when that is not actually the case (a process called 'fronting'), the insurer may decide that your claim is invalid leaving you very out of pocket.

 Your driving license and taxi badge

 All insurers will normally expect drivers to have a full UK license.
 Some will ask for a number of years experience, others are more flexible.

 The length of time you have held a taxi badge for can significantly reduce your premiums as, after a year, insurers will start to offer discounts.
 Again though, insurers will be flexible, but this will more than likely be reflected in the premium.